-* The reassurance that all our dogs have been checked out by the vet;
+- Are guaranteed that all our dogs have been checked by our vets

 How does adoption work?

-Before you can adopt a dog, we go through a number of steps to see if you and the dog of your choice are a good match.
+Before you can adopt a dog, we go through a number of steps to make sure that you and your dog of choice are a good match.

 Would you like to meet some of our dogs?
 No problem!
-Just make an appointment for a no-obligation introductory meeting, which usually takes between 30 and 60 minutes.
+Make a no-strings-attached appointment, which lasts between 30 to 60 minutes.

 Lifelong support for misfits